Keyboard shortcuts

 Rationale of Rspack Custom Binding

-The reason why Rspack is so fast is that it's written in Rust and so as the Rspack's internal builtin plugins and builtin loaders.
+Rspack is so fast because it's written in Rust, along with Rspack's internal built-in plugins and built-in loaders.

 To get started with Rspack Custom Binding, you need to know the surface level of how Rspack binding works.